2023–2025 Sundhnúkur eruptions: Grindavík and residents

 Following the 5.2 tremor on 10 November 2023, a state of emergency was declared, and evacuation plans were put into effect for Grindavík.
 This culminated in the relocation of nearly 4,000 residents, almost one percent of Iceland's entire population.
 The Department of Civil Protection and Emergency Management deployed the Icelandic Coast Guard Vessel Þór to the area "for safety purposes".
 It also closed all roads to Grindavík except for emergency and evacuation purposes.
 On 13 November, authorities allowed residents to return briefly to the town to retrieve their belongings.
 Boat owners were also allowed to remove their vessels from the harbour.
 The Icelandic government sought to accommodate displaced residents in holiday homes and little-used properties during the emergency in November and December 2023.
 The subsidence, faulting and earthquakes have caused widespread damage to properties and infrastructure in the town.
 Since the November 2023 disaster, subsidence, earthquakes, and lava flow have led to multiple disruptions in the town's electricity and hot-water services.
 The seismic activity has received significant coverage by the international media.

-After the establishment of specific housing support in December 2023, the Icelandic government anticipated to assist around 700 residents, who are part of about 200 families, from the original 3,700 population of Grindavík.
+After the establishment of specific housing support in December 2023, the Icelandic government expected to assist around 700 residents, who are part of about 200 families, from the original 3,700 population of Grindavík.
 The project included purchasing up to 210 new apartments through two non-profit housing associations, primarily in the Reykjanes area and the Capital Region.
 This was to be supplemented by temporary financial support for increased housing costs, with the entire support system estimated to cost about ISK 220–240 million per month, subject to a three-month reassessment with extensions.
 This initiative represented a comprehensive effort to provide both immediate and sustainable housing solutions for Grindavík's displaced residents.
-On 1 December 2023, the government, in partnership with the Government Property Agency, began seeking additional temporary rental properties from private and corporate owners to assist displaced Grindavík residents as part of a larger pre-established housing support program that includes wage and rental subsidies.
+On 1 December 2023, the government, in partnership with the Government Property Agency, began seeking additional temporary rental properties from private and corporate owners to assist displaced Grindavík residents as part of a larger pre-established housing support programme that includes wage and rental subsidies.
 A week later, a platform for Grindavík residents was launched online, targeting temporary housing in the Reykjanes Peninsula, the Capital Region, and neighbouring municipalities.
 It enabled direct leasing between residents and property owners, supported by government rental subsidies.
 These measures were some of the first actions taken to support the displaced residents of Grindavík.